docupike/docs/docs/en/dev/addon/frontend.md

-Add-ons can extend UI of docupike.
+Add-ons can extend UI of i-doit up.

-Add-on can define the frontend routes, create own pages and seamlessly add new functionality into docupike.
+Add-on can define the frontend routes, create own pages and seamlessly add new functionality into i-doit up.

 ## How to add new frontend routes?